 In this spirit, one can model this nonlocal competition mechanisms at a spatial point~$x$ as a negative correction to vegetation growth of the form

 and thus the evolution equation of the vegetation at a point~$x$ becomes

 The nonnegative kernel function~$K$ can be taken to be radial, to quantify the strength of competition at a given spatial lag.
 For short-range inhibition, $K$ is sharply peaked near the origin and decays quickly away.
-In this setting, one can approximate the kernel interaction in~\eqref{PROVV2} by a higher-order differential operator of the form\footnote{As usual, we are using here the notation of iterated Laplacian } for some~$\ell_j\in(0,+\infty)$, see Appendix~\ref{0apjclrgh}.
+In this setting, one can approximate the kernel interaction in~\eqref{PROVV2} by a higher-order differential operator of the form\footnote{As usual, we are using here the notation of iterated Laplacian }